 And results could be either extremely positive, extremely negative, or anything in between.

 We are surrounded by environments that always attempt to pull us down—and if possible, tear us to pieces.

-Here and there, we are reminded that opportunities don’t exist; and so we should be contented with staying in a available little position—this statement that is far away from the truth.
+Here and there, we are reminded that opportunities do not exist; and so we should be contented with staying in any available little position—this is a statement that is far away from the truth!

 We are told that “whatever will be, will be”; that our destiny is out of our control: we are told that fate is in complete control.

-So we feed on all this, and gradually begin to forget about our most cherished dreams; finally, we choose to open our arms, lie down and wait for the day of our exit from this world.
+So we feed on all this, and gradually begin to forget about our most cherished dreams; finally, we choose to open our arms, lie down and wait for our day of exit from this world.

 The society tells us there is too much competition at the top positions of life; and so we dare not waste any effort to attain to them.